Drinking straw: California

-On 7 November 2017, the city of Santa Cruz, California implemented a ban on all non-recyclable to-go containers, straws, and lids but allowed for 6 months for all businesses to come into compliance before enforcement would occur.
-On 1 January 2018, the city of Alameda, California citing the Santa Cruz effort, implemented an immediate ban on all straws, except if requested by a customer, and gave business until 1 July 2018 when it would be required that all straws to be of compostable paper and that all other to-go containers be recyclable.
+On 7 November 2017, the city of Santa Cruz, California, implemented a ban on all non-recyclable to-go containers, straws, and lids but allowed for 6 months for all businesses to come into compliance before enforcement would occur.
+On 1 January 2018, the city of Alameda, California, citing the Santa Cruz effort, implemented an immediate ban on all straws, except if requested by a customer, and gave business until 1 July 2018, when it would be required that all straws to be of compostable paper and that all other to-go containers be recyclable.

 A statewide California law restricting the providing of single-use plastic straws went into effect on 1 January 2019.
 Under the law, restaurants are only allowed to provide single-use plastic straws upon request.
 The law applies to sit-down restaurants but exempts fast-food restaurants, delis, coffee shops, and restaurants that do takeout only.
 The law does not apply to-go cups and takeaway drinks.
 A restaurant will receive warnings for its first two violations, then a $25 per day fine for each subsequent violation, up to a maximum of $300 in a year.
 In a statement released upon his signing the legislation into law, then-Governor Jerry Brown said "It is a very small step to make a customer who wants a plastic straw ask for it.
 And it might make them pause and think again about an alternative.
 But one thing is clear, we must find ways to reduce and eventually eliminate single-use plastic products."

 Local regulations have also been passed in Malibu, Davis and San Luis Obispo, California.

+Hawaii

+Laws which restrict the distribution of disposable plastic straws have been enacted in Maui County, Honolulu County, and Kauaʻi County.
+Hawaii County enacted a ban which additionally requires that all plastic-alternatives be compostable.